mohammed5920/alsun/README.md

 **File Uploads:** Integrated with **UploadThing** for file management.

+**Cached By Default:** Integrates Next.js caching paradigms to statically generate all public-facing course content at build time, allowing for the majority of pages to be served quickly from CDNs without cold starts.
+Data is invalidated when edited to always keep the course data fresh.

 ##  Tech Stack

 This project is built with a modern, type-safe, and scalable technology stack: